tzzcl/PSOL/README.md

 Soon.

 #### Validation:
 First you should download the ImageNet validation set, and corresponding annotation xmls.
 We need both validation set and annotation xmls in PyTorch format.
 Please refer to [ImageNet example][imagenet example] for details.
-For annotation xmls, we have [a reorgnized copy][annolink] on my Google Drive.
-You can directly download and extract it.
 ### Training

 Soon.